wlonk/arcadia/_src/index.rst

 Et in Arcadia Ego
 =================

-A game of magic, manners, and madness.
+A game of magic, manners, and madness in Jane Austen's England.

     .. rubric:: What am I looking for here?
        :name: what-am-i-looking-for-here